The blue Chihuahua is an Instagram star waiting to be born. But how does this tiny dog compare to others?

 - Dental problems – despite their tiny scale, Chihuahuas have the same number of teeth as all other dogs.
 This makes them prone to overcrowding and decay.

-- Joint disorders – Chihuahuas are prone to hereditary degenerative joint disorders affecting their hips and elbows, which can progress to painful arthritis and lameness.
+- Joint disorders – Chihuahuas are prone to hereditary degenerative joint disorders affecting their hips and elbows.
+These can progress to painful arthritis and lameness.

 - Hydrocephalus – a genetic disorder characterized by increased fluid inside the skull, and reduced brain tissue.

-- Hereditary eye disorders – and in particular vitreous degeneration, where the gel inside the eye liquefies, leading to blindness.
+- Hereditary eye disorders – and in particular vitreous degeneration.
+This is where the gel inside the eye liquefies, leading to blindness.